 As a scholar, the purpose of your writing is to create an argument for the reader to consider.
 Thus, you also need to know how to convey that argument in a persuasive, convincing way.

 Demonstrating critical thinking through writing is one of the tasks of a scholar.
 This webinar explores strategies for incorporating critical thinking in your writing, highlighting how to use sources to support your own ideas and create a thesis statement.
+In particular, you'll learn about four essential components: (1) thesis statements; (2) paraphrasing; (3) analysis; and (4) synthesis.

 Throughout your course work you'll need to write discussion posts and papers.
 What if you could use a discussion post as the start of a paper, though?
 Using discussion posts as the basis for a paper is a great way to develop ideas and save time.
 Join us to learn more about how you can develop a great discussion post into a fantastic paper.